 Goodwill is recognized and initially measured as any excess of the acquisition-date consideration transferred in a business combination over the acquisition-date amounts recognized for the net identifiable assets acquired.
 Goodwill is not amortized but is tested for impairment annually, or more frequently if an event occurs or circumstances change that would more likely than not result in an impairment of goodwill.
 The Company operates in one reporting segment and reporting unit; therefore, goodwill is tested for impairment at the consolidated level.
 First, the Company assesses qualitative factors to determine whether or not it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company concludes that it is more likely than not that the fair value of the applicable reporting unit with its carrying value.
-If the carrying amount of the reporting unit exceeds the fair value of the reporting unit, the Company recognizes an impairment loss in the consolidated statement of operations for the amount by which the carrying amount exceeds the fair value of the reporting unit.
+If the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company conducts a quantitative goodwill impairment test comparing the fair value of the applicable reporting unit with its carrying value.
+If the carrying amount of the reporting unit exceeds the fair value of the reporting unit.
 The Company performs its annual goodwill impairment test at December 31.
 There was no goodwill impairment for the years ended December 31, 2022 and 2021.